Adolescent Humor and Its Use on REAP Team Retreats

-I want to be quite clear that we do not utilize adolescent humor flippantly.
-The primary reason we use adolescent humor is because we work with adolescents, and desire to reach them ‘where they are at'.
+We do not utilize adolescent humor flippantly.
+The primary reason we use adolescent humor is because we work with adolescents, and desire to reach them where they are at.
 St. Paul actually encourages us in the Bible to be "all things to all people", so we try to get into the mind of a teenager when we tell our jokes.
 The things that adolescents find funny can be different than what some older adults find funny.
-Incidentally, when we work primarily with adult audiences, we usually tell different jokes and use more ‘grown up' humor.
 I do not believe that our use of adolescent humor has ever been an obstacle to teens responding the Gospel - no teenager that I can recall has ever shared with me that they have been "turned off" or "scandalized" by our use of adolescent humor.
 As a matter of fact, what we do on our retreats is actually quite tame compared to many things teens hear, discuss, and joke about among themselves on a regular basis.

 I personally believe that the use of adolescent humor is a matter of style and personal taste rather than an issue of biblical or moral acceptability.
 I have prayed about this issue at length, discussed it with many professional youth ministers and pastoral leaders, sought the advice of people who are far wiser than I am, and have even brought this issue before my own spiritual director - and the overwhelming majority of those who I have discussed this issue with do not consider the use of adolescent humor problematic in retreat ministry.
 As a matter of fact, they see its value.

 Adolescent humor has the effect of destroying labels.
 As mentioned above, most students come into one of our retreats expecting the day to be boring and stupid.
 Sometimes this is because they see religion, faith, and God in the same way.
-If they are expecting a retreat to be boring and stupid, they probably expect the same from the team.
 I have experienced that when teens see us having fun and joking about things that they think are funny, they begin to think that we might actually be cool and be people that they can relate to.
 The use of adolescent humor is not an end in itself; it is a tool to reach teenagers, and should be evaluated in light of our overall ability to reach teens.

 Another reason we utilize adolescent humor along with other nontraditional methodologies (dramas, skits, entertainment, breaks, recreation) is because of time restraints.
 Principals, priests, teachers, and parish youth ministers have the privilege of a long-term relationship with teens; the REAP Team does not enjoy that luxury.
 We don't have an entire school year or an entire grade school/high school career to get to know students, for them to get to know us, or for them to open up.
 Usually we only have a several hours.
 This makes it all the more critical that we get their attention and draw them in as quickly as possible.